isomerpages/govtech-gobusiness/_FAQ/1d-sectorspecific.md

 Support services which ensure the provision of essential services at GP clinics will be allowed to continue.
 Please minimise the number of staff based on-site.
 If employees can perform their work by telecommuting from home, employers must ensure that they do so.
 Tele-conferencing should be used in place of physical meetings wherever possible.

 #### **21. Will the suppliers or vendors providing supplies or services for my clinic be allowed to operate, e.g. cleaners, waste disposal services, pharmaceutical companies?**
-Suppliers or vendors providing essential supplies or supporting services for your essential services to be provided can continue to operate.
+Suppliers or vendors providing essential services can continue to operate.

 #### **22. Can house calls and home visits continue?**
 Requests for house visits should first be screened over the telephone.
 If further in-person medical assessment is deemed necessary, the doctor should then assess if a house visit is essential, or if it is more appropriate for an appointment to be scheduled at the clinic.